Home > How to Tips

 If you are using a Mac as a workstation, you will inevitably store confidential documents on your Mac.
 To prove them from unauthorized visiting, knowing how to password protect a file on Mac is a must for you.

-How to password protect files on Mac
+How to password protect files and folders on Mac?

 1. Create a new folder and move all items into it for protection.